apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**At least 7 arrested, accused of attacking police officers outside New York City migrant shelter**
+**Joel Embiid suffered meniscus injury in left knee, 76ers say**

-You can read more about it [here](https://www.cnn.com/2024/02/01/us/police-attacked-new-york-outside-shelter/index.html).
+You can read more about it [here](https://theathletic.com/5245779/2024/02/01/joel-embiid-meniscus-injury-76ers/).

 ## Requirements
 - Python 3.8